klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.balanceOf(address)
 ```
-Returns the account balance of another account with address.
+Returns the balance of the given account address.

 **Parameters**